zacbakerr/werewolf/README.md

 ```
 You must access llm configs from this attribute as when your agent is loaded into the real tournament, this is how the tournament orchestrator will serve it an api key.

+See Providing your agents LLM API Keys below to see how to provide your API key (to AWS hosted Llama 70B or fireworks.ai hosted Llama 70b) to the game controller.

 ## ActivityMessage

 See the activity message class here in the appendix.